-If you go through a divorce or legal separation involving kids, child custody will be one of the most important aspects of your case.
+If you go through a divorce or legal separation involving kids, child custody will be one of the most important aspects of your case, according to the knowledgeable divorce lawyers in San Diego from Boyd Law.
 The courts in California determine child custody based on what is in the child’s best interests.
 There is no one-size-fits-all answer.
 California Family Code Sections 3000–3007 list different types of child custody arrangements that may be chosen based on the family’s needs and circumstances.

 There are two types of child custody: physical and legal.
 Physical custody refers to where the child is physically residing, such as which house the child is living in and what parent has the child under his or her roof.
 Physical custody grants a parent the right to have the child overnight, either year-round or for a certain number of nights per year.

 Legal custody is the parental right and responsibility to make important decisions on behalf of a minor child.
 It refers to which parent has the right to make key decisions about the child’s health, religion, education and welfare.
 If the child needs medical care, for example, the parent(s) with legal custody will have the right to determine what type of care the child receives.

 When it comes to assigning physical and/or legal custody to two parents in a divorce case, the courts have a variety of options to choose from.
 A judge has the right to assign any custody arrangement deemed suitable for the needs and interests of the child involved.
 State law identifies two main arrangements: joint and sole custody.

 Joint custody means that both parents share the right and responsibility to make decisions and/or have physical custody of a child.
 Joint custody can refer to joint physical custody, joint legal custody or both.
 If two parents share joint physical custody, they will both have the right to significant periods of physical care of the child.
 This is also referred to as frequent and continuing contact with both parents.